 You need to accumulate 20 points over the course of the trimester to obtain your full 20% mark for this assessment component, starting in the second week of the term.
 On average, therefore, you need to be accumulating a bit less than 2 points per week (there are eleven opportunities for participation), though you may miss a week occasionally.
 You will be given credit for all contributions you make; so, for example, if you end the term with 16 points, this will translate into 16% of your final grade.

-Final exam
+Final examination

-The final exam is cumulative, integrative, and closed book, and will last 2 hours.
-The exam will be scheduled during the exam period (Friday 26 October to Saturday 17 November 2012).
+The final examination is cumulative, integrative, and closed book, and will last 2 hours.